Editorial Standards

 Are cryptocurrency sales reported on Form 1099-B?

-The IRS treats cryptocurrency as property, and dispositions are taxable events reportable on Form 8949 and Schedule D. However, current IRS guidance provides transition relief for digital asset brokers, meaning many exchanges do not yet issue a standard Form 1099-B. Taxpayers are still required to report all taxable crypto transactions regardless of whether they receive a 1099-B – the absence of a form does not eliminate the reporting obligation.
+Not on Form 1099-B itself.
+The IRS treats cryptocurrency as property, and dispositions are taxable events reportable on Form 8949 and Schedule D. Digital asset broker reporting now uses Form 1099-DA, which custodial digital asset brokers are first required to file for 2025 transactions, with the first filings in early 2026.
+So a custodial exchange will typically issue a 1099-DA rather than a 1099-B. Taxpayers must report all taxable crypto transactions regardless of whether they receive any form – the absence of a form does not eliminate the reporting obligation.
 Third-party crypto tax software can help generate Form 8949-compatible export files.

 What is a wash sale and how does it affect my 1099-B?